SeongJinAhn/DAD-SGM/README.md

 # DAD-SGM
 An implementation of the IEEE Transactions on Artificial Intelligence "Diffusion-Assisted Distillation for Self-Supervised Graph Representation Learning with MLPs" (Under Minor Revision).
-Thank you for your interest in our works!
+Thank you for your interest in our work!

 # Motivation
 We find out that current GNN-to-MLP distillation methods often fail to preserve the task-agnostic knowledge learned by self-supervised GNN teachers.